There are a lot of decisions that go into a History Day project. Here are some questions to consider:

 - What topic in US history, world history or Vermont history do you want to research?

 - How does your topic connect to the annual theme?
-The 2020 theme is Breaking Barriers in History.
+The 2024 theme is Turning Points in History.

 - Can you find both primary sources and secondary sources about your topic?

 - Do you want to work individually or in a group of 2-5 students?

 - Paper entries must be individual projects.